JimGilmore/dobbscoin-source/doc/gitian-building.md

 You can also install on actual hardware instead of using virtualization.

 In this documentation Windows 11 was used with VirtualBox 7.0 to do a Gitian Build of Dobbscoin.
 I have verified identical hashsums when using Slackware 15.0 with VirtualBox 6.1.
-This process can be somewhat time consuming and goes much faster if you use machines with higher grade hardware.
+This process can be somewhat time consuming and goes much faster if you use machines with high performance hardware.

 Obtaining Ubuntu Server 12.04.5
 -------------------------------